-Results of this study support the vapor explosion mechanism proposed by Sallack [5] and endorsed by Nelson and Kennedy [6], which is basically the same mechanism for other liquid-liquid systems where the heat from one liquid (hot) causes the other liquid (cold) to vaporize rapidly [4, 11, 12, and 13].
+Results of this study support the vapor explosion mechanism proposed by Sallack [5] and endorsed by Nelson and Kennedy [6], which is basically the same mechanism for other liquid-liquid systems where the heat from one liquid (hot) causes the other liquid (cold) to vaporize rapidly [4,11,12,13].

-In this study, the hot liquid is molten smelt made of a mixture of Na_2CO_3 and NaCl with a freezing temperature of 750° C, and the cold liquid is water which boils at 100° C. As a molten smelt droplet at 800° C to 1000° C falls into water at 25 to 100° C, it vaporizes the water forming a vapour film around it.
-At the same time, depending on the temperature, the droplet may freeze forming a thin frozen layer (or crust) on the surface.
-The vapor film and solid crust establish a quasi-stable system where the vapor film prevents the water from directly contacting the smelt droplet while the crust keeps the molten smelt core in place (Figure 12a).
+In this study, the hot liquid is molten smelt made of a mixture of Na_2CO_3 and NaCl with a freezing temperature of 750°C, and the cold liquid is water, which boils at 100°C. As a molten smelt droplet at 800°C to 1000°C falls into water at

-Figure 12: Probable explosion mechanism of a smelt droplet in water
+12. Probable explosion mechanism of a smelt droplet in water.